Home

 Samuel Comfort

-George Comfort (1808-1887) was born at the family homestead in Bucks county, and spent some time working as a teacher in Philadelphia, but around 1830 returned to Bucks county and took possession and management of his family homestead.
-He was one of the directors of the Fallsington Library, and for 35 years was school director of Falls township.
+George Comfort (1808-1887) was born at the family homestead in Bucks County, and spent some time working as a teacher in Philadelphia, but around 1830 returned to Bucks County and took possession and management of his family homestead.
+He was one of the directors of the Fallsington Library, and for 35 years was the school director of Falls Township.

 George Comfort married Susan Lower (1812-1888), a daughter of Abraham Lower (1776-1841) and Susanna Stackhouse (1779-1856) of Philadelphia, and they were the parents of 7 children: Annie (b.
 1831), Caroline (1833-1834), Rebecca (b.
 1835), Samuel (1837-1923), Susan Elizabeth (1843-1866), Georgianna (1853-1916) and William G. (1854-1857).

 Samuel Comfort was educated under private instructors and at the nearby Trenton Academy.
-At an early age he developed special talents in mathematics, sciences and mechanics.
-In 1850s the young Samuel devised numerous agricultural improvements in mowing and reaping machines, sewing machines, etc., for which he received numerous patents (by age 24 Comfort held over 12 patents in the USA, and Great Britain for agricultural machines).
+At an early age, he developed special talents in mathematics, sciences, and mechanics.
+In the1850s the young Samuel devised numerous agricultural improvements in mowing and reaping machines, sewing machines, etc., for which he received numerous patents (by age 24 Comfort held over 12 patents in the USA, and Great Britain for agricultural machines).

-Despite his Quaker upbringing, in 1861-1865 Samuel Comfort took active part in the Civil War and present numerous battles or skirmishes of more or less importance.
+Despite his Quaker upbringing, in 1861-1865 Samuel Comfort took an active part in the Civil War and was present at numerous battles or skirmishes of more or less importance.

-Captain Comfort was wounded in the right arm while in Command of the skirmish line in the battle of New Market, in the Shenandoah valley, in 1864, and was promoted to be major of the Twentieth regiment Pennsylvania Volunteer Cavalry in March 1865.
-He was mustered out and honorably discharged from the service as major of the first Provisional Pennsylvania Cavalry, July 25, 1865.
+Captain Comfort was wounded in the right arm while in Command of the skirmish line in the battle of New Market, in the Shenandoah Valley, in 1864, and was promoted to major of the Twentieth Regiment Pennsylvania Volunteer Cavalry in March 1865.
+He was mustered out and honorably discharged from the service as a major of the first Provisional Pennsylvania Cavalry, on July 25, 1865.

 From 1879 to 1898 Comfort represented Standard Oil both domestically and internationally, including six years managing the business in western India.
 Concurrently with his work in the oil industry, Comfort was U.S. vice-consul (1894-1896) and consul (1896-1898) at Bombay.